vikingeducation/assignment_data_modeling/README.md

 1.
   The goal is keep track of products, users, orders, shipments, etc. - everything necessary to get the right products to the right people and keep track of every step of the transaction.

-  Users (has many shipping addresses, has many billing addresses, has many orders)
+  Users (has many shipping addresses, has many billing addresses, has many orders, has many payment info)
     id (PK)
     first_name, string, must exist
     last_name, string, must exist